Responsible Data Discovery - Agent Setup

 Logging

 Persisting logs for up to 30 days is strongly recommended for debugging purposes.
 You can use logs to identify configuration issues during setup.
-For other errors or exceptions, feel free to reach out to DataGrail support with detailed error messages and stacktraces.
+For other errors or exceptions, reach out to DataGrail support with detailed error messages and stack traces.

 Running the Service

-Once you run the containerized service, you should see a green check mark in the DataGrail app confirming there’s a successful connection.
+Once the containerized service is running, you should see a green check mark in DataGrail confirming a successful agent connection.

 Disclaimer: The information contained in this message does not constitute as legal advice.
 We would advise seeking professional counsel before acting on or interpreting any material.